sosw/sosw/docs/installation.rst

          --capabilities CAPABILITY_NAMED_IAM
    done

-If you change anything in the code or simply want to redeploy the code use the following simple commands:
+If you change anything in the code or simply want to redeploy the code use the following simple script:

 .. code-block:: bash